 One small piece of consolation for teams unable to re-sign their own free agents was that they would at least receive compensation for them in the way of draft picks when they signed elsewhere.
-Now, teams have been notified that Major League Baseball is negotiating that away for the next collective bargaining agreement.
+Now, teams have been notified that Major League Baseball is willing to negotiate that away for the next collective bargaining agreement.

 The change would likely have at least three major effects on the game.